Family Support Program

 Free Crèche provided at all centres.

 School Holiday sessions are offered at Mirrabooka, Banksia Grove and Merriwa, with activities highlighting physical and tactile art and craft.
 Occasionally specialised activities such as animal farm, cooking lessons, human rights and anti-bullying sessions, children’s swimming lessons, and other educational activities for children up to 12 years old, are offered in collaboration with other service providers in the community.

 Creche is offered with all Family Support Groups and activities, children are looked after by Bilingual accredited crèche workers.
 Various traditional multicultural songs and music, are incorporated into the play and tactile art and craft, activities which promote motor and physical development.
 The aim of these sessions is to involve parents and children in a creative environment.

 These open forums, held twice a year, encourage an exchange of information between women from CaLD backgrounds, the wider community and mainstream services.

 Self-Referral and Referral

-Women may refer themselves or be referred from other service providers such as social workers, psychologist, employment agencies, child health nurses, friends and neighbours, to participate in programs offered by the Family Support Service.
+Women may self-refer or be referred by other service providers such as social workers, psychologists, employment agencies, child health nurses, friends and neighbours, to participate in programs offered by the Family Support Program.